 Against such “French conditions,” he writes to Rome on March 18, 1800, one must “wage war.”
 Della Genga blames the Bavarian Elector (later Bavaria’s first King) Maximilian Joseph and his advisor Count Maximilian von Montgelas for introducing religious tolerance, freedom of the press, and secular education in a state that, for a long time, had been a stronghold of conservative Catholicism.
 Since Max Joseph and Montgelas also supported anti-clericalism and the secularization of Church property, they became, in della Genga’s view, not only intellectual and spiritual but also political opponents of Rome and the Catholic Church.

 Like Miotti, della Genga was particularly concerned about Christian education.
-In a dispatch to Rome dated September 14, 1801—just about a week after Ruffo had first reported Kant to Vatican authorities—Della Genga offers a sweeping critique of Bavaria’s educational reform and laments “the doctrine that is printed and taught in schools and elsewhere.
+In a dispatch to Rome dated September 14, 1801—just about a week after Ruffo had first reported Kant to Vatican authorities—della Genga offers a sweeping critique of Bavaria’s educational reform and laments “the doctrine that is printed and taught in schools and elsewhere.
 The professors are extremely bad, and by the Elector’s command, the skeptic Kant is used as the book that must be followed as a model.”

 Whether Kant was already used as a “textbook” at that time is unclear.
 But his works were certainly read at universities, and, in 1799, Max Joseph explicitly allowed the lyceums (secondary schools) of Amberg and Munich to read Kant’s writings in order “not to fetter the free search for truth and the rational activity of the citizens.”
-In 1808, the philosophy curriculum for public secondary schools recommends Kant’s critiques of proofs of God’s existence for the units on cosmology and theology.
+In 1808, the philosophy curriculum for public secondary schools recommends Kant’s critique of proofs of God’s existence for the units on cosmology and theology.
 And for ethics and legal philosophy, the curriculum states, “Kant’s writings are sufficient for the time being.”
 Della Genga would have taken grave offense: ethics students at public schools were reading the very philosopher he saw as a danger to Catholic morality.

 Della Genga was elected pope in 1823 as a candidate of the reactionary “zelanti” faction, which was sharply opposed to modernity, secular influences, and the liberal ideas of the French Revolution.
 His pontificate was a phase of both renewal and conservative restoration: the optimization of Vatican bureaucracy and the administration of the Papal States went hand in hand with strict measures of control.
 Harsh police actions led to Leo XII’s widely documented unpopularity.
 And while he promoted the sciences and education (for example, by creating the Congregatio studiorum, which oversaw the Vatican’s educational institutions), his efforts aimed not only at quality management but also doctrinal orthodoxy.
 Instead of seeking dialogue with modernity and its philosophical currents, the Church walled itself off.